dferber90/rollup-plugin-postcss-treeshakeable/README.md

 ### Treeshaking components

-If the consumer of your library now doesn't import `Butler`, but only imports the other components, then we don't need to keep `Butler` around.
+If the consumer of your library doesn't import `Butler`, but only imports the other components, then we don't need to keep `Butler` around.

 Treeshaking does exactly this and marks the `Butler` export as unused.
 Once consumers of the library you're building run dead code elimination (for example by running Uglify), `Butler` won't end up in their application bundle anymore.

 This is pretty great, however the styles of `Butler` would currently still end up in the produced bundle.

-### Treeshaking component styles
+### Treeshaking styles

 This plugin transforms the contents of `Butler.mod.css` into a representation which can be removed through treeshaking.